Operation Crooked Code

 Operation Crooked Code is a federal investigation into the corruption surrounding the City of Chicago's Department of Building and Zoning.
 As of September 2009, Operation Crooked Code had resulted in charges against more than two dozen individuals, 13 of them city inspectors charged with bribery and bribery-related crimes.
-The investigated is spearheaded by Patrick J. Fitzgerald, the United States Attorney in Chicago, with lead prosecutors Assistant U.S. Attorneys Juliet Sorensen, April Perry and Christopher Hotaling.
+The investigation is spearheaded by Patrick J. Fitzgerald, the United States Attorney in Chicago, with lead prosecutors Assistant U.S. Attorneys Juliet Sorensen, April Perry and Christopher Hotaling.
 As of September 2009, the investigation had netted 12 convictions.

 The Federal Bureau of Investigation, City of Chicago Inspector General's Office, and United States Postal Inspection Service participated in the investigation of the Zoning and Building Departments Bribery Case.
 The evidence against the defendants includes recordings made by cooperating informants and a court-authorized wiretap on the developer Beny Garneata, who pleaded guilty and was sentenced to two years in prison in September 2009.
 Cooperating informants include a city inspector and an expediter, who acted as a "bagman" for developers to pay bribes in exchange for approval of building projects.

 In announcing the arrests of 15 individuals as part of the Crooked Code investigation in May 2008, U.S. Attorney Patrick J. Fitzgerald said, "The picture painted by the criminal charges filed today shows sadly that the permit process in Chicago is governed by a separate set of rules for those who pay to corrupt the system.
 These charges also show that last year's arrests did not change the system enough.
 It didn't stop the bribery.
 It just changed how the bribery was done; they got sneakier.
 Today's charges put on notice everyone who would think about paying, receiving, arranging or delivering a bribe that they will be caught and, when they are, will face jail."